nodejs/node-v0.x-archive/doc/api/tls.markdown

 ### Event: 'secureConnect'

 This event is emitted after a new connection has been successfully handshaked.
-The listener will be called no matter if the server's certificate was authorized or not.
+The listener will be called no matter if the server’s certificate was authorized or not.
 It is up to the user to test `cleartextStream.authorized` to see if the server certificate was signed by one of the specified CAs.
 If `cleartextStream.authorized === false` then the error can be found in